Skip to content

 Review the GRE score requirements for deferred MBA programs before you choose which sittings to send and which programs to target.
 Sending scores strategically starts with knowing what each program actually needs.

-Organizing Your Score Sending Strategy
+How to Organize Your Score Sending Strategy

 If you have one sitting: designate 4 schools on test day if your score meets your targets, then order additional reports as needed.